-PHOTO (TOP): A young Muslim girl has two French flags and a headband reading “Fraternity” on her headscarf while marching to protest a French ban on religious symbols in state schools, Paris, January 31, 2004.
-REUTERS/Charles Platiau
+In the scenario related to the quote above: A young Muslim girl has two French flags and a headband reading “Fraternity” on her headscarf while marching to protest a French ban on religious symbols in state schools.
+This was from an article related to this Paris march, January 31, 2004.
+In a REUTERS article.

 Attack in Nice, France and Attacks on Police in US Cities.

 Marginalized and disenfranchised individuals in the US and Europe are, predictably, acting out in rage to their disenfranchisement and alienation.
 Those who engage in violence have often been trained militarily, have a history of violence against women and are mentally unstable, often stemming from histories of racism and marginalization.
 U.S. president Obama referred to this type of violence as the igniting of a "coil of rage,” signaling the discontent fuelled by white racism, Western hegemony, Euro-supremacy and Islamophobia.
 Such attacks are not new, but when aimed towards white people they attract the world's attention.